How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 European Energy Innovation Funding - 2016 Horizon 2020 Energy Calls

-The first two topic areas of the 2016 Calls for Proposals for Horizon 2020 Energy are now open.
+The 2016 Calls for Proposals for Horizon 2020 Energy have begun to open.

 Horizon 2020 Energy, with a budget of around €6bn over the period 2014 - 2020, is the EU’s Research and Innovation grant funding Programme for energy technology research, development, demonstration and removing market barriers.